Sam353-coder/Delta-Demo/README.md

 # Delta-Demo
-This is my Git & GitHub class.
+This is a Demo for  Git & GitHub class.